Zeioth/linux-security-notifications/README.md

 * **Hey, but you are notifing file permissions AFTER the program is installed, isn't it that dangerous?**: Well, yes.
 It's not ideal, and if you are truly concerned about the security of your computer, you should go to the source code of the program you are about to install, and read it first.
 But we all know most desktop users, won't do it, and this solutions is WAY better than nothing.
 It is convenient.
 * **Access breach notifications?
 But that's SO unlikely**: Yes it is.
 But there you go.
 * **What if I don't want to use sudo?
 Are you gonna send me notifications?:** Yes.
 But if you have that case of use, you probably won't be using this package at all.
 If I'm wrong here, we could add a config option to disable this alert in the future.
+* **Keyloggers?
+But I use wayland!:** On the user space, wayland offers a good level of protection, but keyloggers can still bypass that protection and record our keyboard if they somehow get sudo permissions.